01 · legal

 What Tomoni is, in one paragraph.

-Tomoni is a personal AI companion for iPhone, built by exp².
+Tomoni is a personal AI companion for iPhone, built by exp² PBC, a Delaware Public Benefit Corporation.
 She helps you stay on top of your inbox, your calendar, and the parts of your life you've asked her to pay attention to.
 She is designed so that what she learns about you lives on your device, not on our servers.
 This policy explains what that means in practice — what we collect, where it lives, and what we never do with it.

 The short version.